alainashinde/gaze/README.md

 FEATURES FOR THE FUTURE:
-- Reward system in Today Summary (ur focused for X minutes) -- wont do in notifs cus thats prob just more distracting
+- Reward system in Today Summary (ur focused for X minutes) -- not in notifications, will probably cause more distraction.
 - Nicer logo/design touches

 installation instructions--